 The softer materials used for summer tires provide excellent traction, but don't last as long as the harder compounds found in all-season tires.
-Many models in this category have treadwear grades under 300 and don't include a tread warranty.
+Many tires in this category have treadwear grades under 300 and don't include a tread warranty.
 Also, summer tires are not a good choice for winter weather conditions.
 It's best to have a pair of snow tires (which we cover in a separate report) to change into for snow and ice.

-In Hot Rod magazine's track test, the Dunlop Direzza ZII (Est. $180 for 235/45R17) was the clear favorite as the best summer tire, with pro driver Woody Rogers describing it as "magic from the first corner of the first lap!"
-Its performance and lap times beat out the high-performance Michelin Pilot Super Sport (Est. $190 for 235/45ZR17) and Bridgestone Potenza RE-11 (Est. $230 for 235/40R17) by more than a second, a significant advantage on the track.
+In Hot Rod magazine's track test, the Dunlop Direzza ZII (Est. $80 per tire and up) was the clear favorite as the best summer tire, with pro driver Woody Rogers describing it as "magic from the first corner of the first lap!"
+Its performance and lap times beat out the high-performance Michelin Pilot Super Sport (Est. $140 and up per tire) and Bridgestone Potenza RE-11 (Est. $150 per tire and up) by more than a second, a significant advantage on the track.
 "The Direzza was a run-away winner in our test getting high marks in every corner, on acceleration, and during braking," say editors with Hot Rod.
-It is also the fastest tire in a comparison test by TireRack.com, though its editors have a few criticisms of its performance.
-The Direzza ZII "was found by some of our drivers to be just a little too eager to change directions when making small corrections (such as maintaining your lane in traffic, coping with a strong crosswind, etc.)," say TireRack.com editors.
+It is also the fastest tire in a comparison test by TireRack.com, though editors there have a few criticisms of its performance.
+The Direzza ZII "Éwas found by some of our drivers to be just a little too eager to change directions when making small corrections (such as maintaining your lane in traffic, coping with a strong crosswind, etc.)," say TireRack.com's editors.
 They note that ride comfort was middling, including a rough finish and an "unusual whishing/ripping/static-like" tread noise.

 Elsewhere in this report: